LinkedEarth/LeapFROGS/slides/chapter6_01_docker,_binder.md

 * a rocker image, which already contains Ubuntu and R, then install ggplot2 and dplyr
 * the rocker/tidyverse image, which contains all the requirements to run your code

-We can automate the building on a container image through GitHub, using `Binder`.
+We will talk more about building containers in the next exercise.
+But, we can also automate the building on a container image through GitHub, using `Binder`.

 ---